Study of B^{0}_{s} \rightarrow \ TT(a_{2}(1320),K^{*}_{2}(1430),f_{2}(1270),f^{'}_{2}(1525)) in the perturbative QCD approach: Numerical results and discussions

 \section{Numerical results and discussions}

-In this section, we start our calculation by listing the input parameters.
-The decay constant $f_{B}$, the Wolfenstein parameters, the masses of $B$ meson and tensor mesons, and the corresponding lifetime, which are listed in Table~\ref{tab1}~\cite{Particle Date Group:2020ac}.
+In this section, we initiate our calculations by enumerating the input parameters.
+These encompass the decay constant $f_{B}$, the Wolfenstein parameters, the masses of $B$ meson and tensor mesons, and the corresponding lifetime, as detailed in Table~\ref{tab1}~\cite{Particle Date Group:2020ac}.

-We discuss the numerical calculations in the pQCD approach about the branching ratios, direct CP violations, and polarization fractions in Tables~\ref{2223}-\ref{7777}.
-There are still many uncertainties in our calculation results.
-Such as Table~\ref{2223}, the errors are induced by the uncertainties of the shape parameter $\omega_{B}=(0.50\pm 0.05)$ GeV in the $B^{0}_{s} $ meson distribution amplitude~\cite{Ali:2007ff}.
-The second ones are the decay constants of the $B^{0}_{s} $ meson and the final state tensor mesons, which can be found in Table~\ref{111}.
+Our numerical calculations within the pQCD framework are focused on branching ratios, direct $CP$ violations, and polarization fractions, as summarized in Tables~\ref{2223}-\ref{7777}.
+It is crucial to acknowledge that there exist uncertainties in our calculation results.
+In Table~\ref{2223}, the errors stem from induced by the uncertainties in the the shape parameter $\omega_{B}=(0.50\pm 0.05)$ GeV pertaining to the $B^{0}_{s} $ meson distribution amplitude~\cite{Ali:2007ff}.
+The second source of uncertainty pertains to the $B^{0}_{s} $ meson and the final state tensor mesons, as documented in Table~\ref{111}.
 The third error arises from $\Lambda_{QCD}$= $ (0.25\pm{0.05}) $ GeV, and varies $ 20\% $ from hard scale $t_{max}=(1.0\pm 0.2)t$ detailed in the Appendix.
-Other uncertainties such as the CKM matrix elements V from the $\bar{\eta}$ and $\bar{\rho}$, angles of the unitary triangle that can be neglected.
+Other uncertainties such as the Cabibbo-Kobayashi-Maskawa matrix elements V from the $\bar{\eta}$ and $\bar{\rho}$, angles of the unitary triangle that can be neglected.